 The Honorable Randal K. Quarles

-Randal Quarles is director of The Cynosure Group, a private investment firm bringing together the resources of a number of the country’s most significant family offices to make long-term equity investments in private companies across a range of industries.
+Randal Quarles is Managing Director of The Cynosure Group, a private investment firm bringing together the resources of a number of the country’s most significant family offices to make long-term equity investments in private companies across a range of industries.
 Before founding Cynosure, Mr. Quarles was a partner of the Carlyle Group, one of the world’s leading private equity firms, where he started the firm’s fund which invests in the financial services industry.

 Before joining Carlyle in 2007, Mr. Quarles was Under Secretary of the U.S. Treasury, where he led the Department’s activities in financial sector and capital markets policy, including coordination of the President’s Working Group on Financial Markets, regulatory reform of Fannie Mae and Freddie Mac, and proposing fundamental reform of the U.S. financial regulatory structure.
 He was also responsible for the Treasury’s operations, and government assets and liabilities (including management of the government debt).